makeorbreak-io/rules/hackathon.md

 #### Registration and booth setup

-A subset of the organization will go through each team to double checking their project submission and reminding participants of the voting requirements and process.
+A subset of the organization will go through each team to double check their project submission and remind participants of the voting requirements and process.

 #### Mandatory voting